The 2017 Field Research Season is underway May thru September. You can follow our blogs for each trip here.

-Join us for an evening celebrating the spirit of giving and Saltwater Brewery, Delray's first local production microbrewery whose handcrafted beer and corresponding name is inspired by the ocean.
-Funds raised will be donated to The Wild Dolphin project during the Great Give 2017 on May 17th in an effort to support their mission to "Crack the Code" of dolphin communication by providing more time studying and observing dolphins in the wild... in their world...on their terms.
+This evening we celebrated the spirit of giving and Saltwater Brewery, Delray's first local production microbrewery whose handcrafted beer and corresponding name is inspired by the ocean.
+Funds raised were donated to The Wild Dolphin project during the Great Give 2017 on May 17th in an effort to support our mission to "Crack the Code" of dolphin communication by providing more time studying and observing dolphins in the wild... in their world...on their terms.

 Saltwater Brewery developed biodegradable and edible six-pack rings in hopes to make a big impact on ocean pollution and conservation. the A video demonstrating their efforts to can be seen here.

 Congratulations to our raffle basket winner, DJ!
 The basket included a brewery tour for 12, pint glasses, wdp merchandise and a photo by Ruth Petzold.